shasankp000/minecraft-downloader-core/README.md

 Works on Windows and Linux as well.

 Has an inbuilt file checker to check file integrity of assets after download.

+# Changelog
+After much help and many suggestions, the download algorithms were rewritten to make them more faster and less resource intensive.

+Fabric download module has been added.